Island Dugi Otok

 If you plan to visit Dugi Otok to catch that lost-in-time feeling, this guide will give you all the necessary information regarding the island, its beaches and campsites, nightlife, travel information and, of course, the detailed list of things to do during your stay.

-The island has 3 ports: Brbinj, Božava and Sali.
-Ferry tickets are sold at ferry terminals, but you can also check the prices and buy the tickets online and in advance.
+The island has 4 ports: Brbinj, Božava, Zaglav and Sali.
+Ferry tickets can bu purchased at ferry terminals, but you can also check the prices and buy the tickets at ferrycroatia, which is recommended to avoid the queues.

 Brbinj is a small place situated between the two picturesque bays on the north-east side of the island.
 It is connected by ferry to Zadar on the mainland.
 Journey time from the mainland to Brbinj is around 1 hour and 45 minutes.
 Departures to Brbinj are more frequent during the high season, as opposed to other times of the year.

-In the table below, you can see the ferry schedule between Zadar and Brbinj:
+In the table below, you can see the ferry schedule between Zadar and Brbinj, and also buy the ferry tickets directly:

 Božava is a small place located on the north-west side of the island.
 The estimated travel time between Božava and Zadar is around 1 hour and 20 minutes.
 Departures to Božava are more frequent during the high season, as opposed to other times of the year.

-In the table below, you can see the catamaran schedule between Zadar and Božava:
+In the table below, you can see the catamaran schedule and available tickets between Zadar and Božava:

-Sali is the largest town on the island located on the north-eastern coast with well established tourism.
-Estimated travel time is 2 hours and 40 minutes.
+Sali is the largest town on the island located on the south-eastern coast with well established tourism.

-In the table below, you can see the catamaran schedule between Zadar and Sali.
+In the table below, you can see the catamaran schedule and purchase catamaran tickets between Zadar and Sali.

 Getting to Dugi Otok by car: